Rocket to Russia: Lyrics and composition

 Compared to the band's previous albums, the songs from Rocket to Russia were more surf music and bubblegum pop influenced.
 But similar to their previous releases, the lyrics integrated humor, specifically black comedy with themes circling mental disorders and psychiatry.

 The album opens with "Cretin Hop", which pays homage to Ramones fans, and was inspired by Cretin Avenue of St. Paul, Minnesota, named after former bishop Joseph Crétin.
 When the piece was performed at concerts, the band would pogo dance on stage.
 "Rockaway Beach" was written by bassist Dee Dee Ramone, and was inspired by the Beach Boys along with other surf music bands.
 The title refers to a neighborhood and beach in Queens which Dee Dee was a fan of, as confirmed by Tommy and Joey.
 "I Don't Care" is composed of three chords and features minimal text composition.
 The song is among the first pieces written by the band and was originally recorded as a demo that was released on the 2001 expanded edition of the Ramones debut album.
 "Sheena Is a Punk Rocker" was written by Joey, who explains that the lyrics are about a young female outsider named Sheena who strayed away from the popular disco and surf music and instead visited nightclubs and listened to punk rock.
 The mid-tempo song deviates from a three-chord pattern and starts off with Dee Dee shouting "Four!", which, according to engineer Ed Stasium, was the result of Dee Dee starting his iconic countdown before the tape started rolling.
 This is followed by guitar riffs deemed to have a "raucous" texture by author Tom Carson.
 The author also suggests that these chords "bump[ed]" into each other until the song's fade-out ending.

 "We're a Happy Family" is a caricature of the conditions which 20th-century middle-class American families lived in.
 The song's lyrics depict a dysfunctional family where the father is a lying homosexual, the mother is addicted to prescription drugs, the infant has chills.
 The writing also tells of how the family are friends with the President of the United States and the Pope and indicate that the family sells "dope".
 The song fades out with various different lines taken from fake dialogue, which illustrate a side of Joey's personality according to his brother Mickey Leigh.

 Side B of the album begins with "Teenage Lobotomy", which deals with the brain surgical operation lobotomy.
 The lyrics outline how this procedure can cause serious consequences to the brain, with the line "Gonna get my Ph.D, I'm a teenage lobotomy."
 The composition features more complex melodies than that of other songs from the album, with Stasium proclaiming it to be a "mini-Ramones Symphony".
-Rocket to Russia is the first album to feature two cover songs: "Do You Wanna Dance?" (originally performed by Bobby Freeman) and "Surfin' Bird" (originally performed by the Trashmen).
+Rocket to Russia is the first Ramones album to feature two cover songs: "Do You Wanna Dance?" (originally performed by Bobby Freeman) and "Surfin' Bird" (originally performed by the Trashmen).